ProgGabbana/DataNotes_Templates_ObClipper/README.md

 ---
 ## 🎬 Personal Hobbies & Entertainment Templates
 This section contains templates I use for leisure reading and watching, though they can also be adapted for academic or study material from certain websites.
-These templates are categorized by the source they are designed to track
+These templates are categorized by the source they are designed to track:

 ### 📖 Books & Comics/Manga

 | **Platform**                                 | **Type**              | **Notes**                                                       |